jlai/ara-data-wizard/README.md

 Use `--help` to see more options.
 Note that currently this only checks the syntax and not the schema / data types of your objects.

+## Troubleshooting

+### Clearing the cache

+If you've updated the source code or are having trouble, delete the `.cache` directory to clear out cached data.